jasminekay505/README-Generator/Portfolio-README.md

 [Questions](#Questions)

 ## Installation
-hfia;sdfj
+Open in browser.

 ## Usage
-hdfia;odjs
+Click around and learn more about me.

 ## License
 MIT

 ## Contributing
-hfiaosdjf
+Anyone can contribute.

 ## Tests
-shdfi;oadsj
+None.

 ## Questions
 If you have any additional questions please take a look at my GitHub profile or send me an email.
-Link to GitHub profile: github.com/hjfi;asjdf
+Link to GitHub profile: github.com/jasminekay505
-Email me: hdi;fajsdf
+Email me: jamsinekay505@gmail.com